Skip to content

 The CAC outpaces Silicon Valley by reaching out to a wide range of students in terms of gender, race, ethnicity and geography.

-Large percentages of CAC participants are African American, Hispanic, or Native American as compared to Silicon Valley.
+Large percentages of CAC participants are African American, Hispanic, or Indigenous as compared to Silicon Valley.

 In the past seven years, the CAC had larger percentages of female participants as compared to Silicon Valley.